isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 least one of the classes specified for that network to be considered for subnets within that network.
-If specified for a subnet, clients must belong to at least one of the classes specified for that subnet to be considered for any of that subnet's pools.
+If specified for a subnet, clients must belong to at least one of the classes specified for that subnet to be considered for any of that subnet's pools or host reservations.
 If specified for a pool, clients must belong to at least one of the classes specified for that pool to be given a lease from that pool.

 .. note: